uhlryk/function-overloader/README.md

 ```

 Accept function which should be called if previous `.when` match arguments.
-Will respond with `Condition Object`
+Will respond with `Condition Response`

 ## License